rasika-khapate/namaste-youtube-app/README.md

 3.Two Ways to deal with this challenge
       a.
 Web Sockets : Handshake between UI layer/ one server and Server wherein the data flow is bidirectional with no regural intervals , initial connection takes a bit of a time
       b.
 API polling : The data flow is unidirectional - From server to UI with regular interviews, the UI will keep polling data from server after some seconds
-4.Understanding how UI layer is handled to improve the UX: Deleting the number of chats after a certain number of chats from above to keep the page from freezing and bloating, this is
+4.Understanding how UI layer is handled to improve the UX: Deleting the number of chats after a certain number of chats from above to keep the page from freezing and bloating, we are achieving this with the help of redux.
+5.Creating LiveChat for displaying chat msgs and ChatMessages for list of chat msgs 6.Getting random names and sentences and setting up in helper.jsx 7.Applying appropriate css to make it look like YT live chat